cesium/fractal-tree/src/content/_index.md

 ![](branch.png)

 Your tree now has a new branch.
-But if you really wanna make a real tree branch as you go up, it will grow smaller&hellip; so how do you make it possible?
+But if you really wanna make a real tree branch as you go up, it will grow smaller... so how do you make it possible?
 Simple!
 Just check on how you created your `line`, again.
 Well, that's basically doing the branch function, so instead of doing a `line`, just call the branch function with a smaller value or, by other means, multiply the initially given number by any other decimal another that is bigger than 0 and smaller than 1.
 Let's use 0.7 here.